exonum/exonum-doc/src/get-started/java-binding.md

 @Test
 void validatorTest(TestKit testKit) {
-  // Injected TestKit has default configuration, specified in builder above }
+  // Injected TestKit has a default configuration, specified in the builder
+  // above
+}

 @Test
 void auditorTest(@Auditor @ValidatorCount(8) TestKit testKit) {
-  // Injected TestKit has altered configuration - auditor as emulated node
+  // Injected TestKit has an altered configuration - "auditor" as an emulated
-  // and 8 validator nodes
+  // node and 8 validator nodes
 }
 ```

 !!! note
-    Note that after TestKit is instantiated in given test context, it is not
+    Note that after the TestKit is instantiated in the given test context, it
-    possible to reconfigure it again.
-For example, if TestKit is injected in
+    is not possible to reconfigure it again.
+For example, if the TestKit is
-    [`@BeforeEach`][junit-beforeeach] method, it can't be reconfigured in
+    injected in [`@BeforeEach`][junit-beforeeach] method, it can't be
-    [`@Test`][junit-test] or [`@AfterEach`][junit-aftereach] methods.
-Also
+    reconfigured in [`@Test`][junit-test] or [`@AfterEach`][junit-aftereach]
-    note that TestKit can't be injected in [`@BeforeAll`][junit-beforeall]
+    methods.
+Also note that the TestKit cannot be injected in
-    and [`@AfterAll`][junit-afterall] methods.
+    [`@BeforeAll`][junit-beforeall] and [`@AfterAll`][junit-afterall] methods.

 ### API

 To test API implemented with Vertx tools, use the tools described in the
 [project documentation](https://vertx.io/docs/vertx-junit5/java).
-You can use [Vertx Web Client][vertx-web-client] as a client or another HTTP
+You can use [Vertx Web Client][vertx-web-client] as a client or a different
-client.
+HTTP client.

 An example of API service tests can be found in
 [`ApiControllerTest`][apicontrollertest].